 Having grown up in a working class suburb of Inala and now living in a semi-rural/rural area of Jimboomba with my husband Peter (a Police Officer), I understand the opportunities and challenges these communities face.
 My commitment to service includes serving my country as a Soldier, Education Officer, Public Servant and former Senator.
 I have developed and implemented policies and programmes that have been implemented at State and Federal levels and assisting Community organisations.
 It is this commitment towards a better Australia and Queensland that is my motivation for being involved in politics and joining the Australian Conservatives.

 I was a teacher in the State Education system (QLD) for 26 years; giving me a great insight into the education system and making me a passionate advocate for education, training and employment.

 Experience – As a former senator, I understand and have a working knowledge of how the Senate operates.

 Since leaving the Senate, I have grown professionally and personally.
-As a Director in The Department of the Prime Minister and Cabinet, I have a great insight into the machinations of the federal public service and how its interpretation of Government's legislation, policy and initiatives are delivered at the grassroots level.
+I have gained great insight into the machinations of the federal public service and how its interpretation of Government’s legislation, policy and initiatives are delivered at the grassroots level.

 Hard Working – During my time as a senator, I travelled the state, to not only fact find across its electorates; but to support and represent their needs and concerns.